uwplse/pumpkin-pi/README.md

 This is especially useful when there are many possible equivalences and you'd like to use a particular one, but let DEVOID figure out the rest.
 See [Swap.v](/plugin/coq/Swap.v) for examples of this.

+##### Using Custom Equivalences with Manual Configuration

 To use a custom equivalence not at all supported by one of the four search procedures, like switching between unary and binary natural numbers, check out two examples [here](/plugin/coq/nonorn.v) and [here](https://github.com/uwplse/ornamental-search/blob/master/plugin/coq/playground/constr_refactor.v).
 These examples set manual configuration and essentially skip the search procedure.
 We will document them soon!
+The arXiv paper says a lot about these but the examples are the best place to look for now.

 ##### Ambiguity

-Sometimes, DEVOID finds multiple possible equivalences.
+Sometimes, automatic configuration of DEVOID finds multiple possible equivalences.
 With swapping constructors in particular, there can be an exponential number of possible equivalences.

 In the case of ambiguity, DEVOID presents up to the first 50 possible